 I am a Registered and Accredited member of the British Association for Counselling and Psychotherapy (BACP), with extensive experience of working as a Counsellor/Psychotherapist in GP surgeries as well as in a local counselling agency.
 I currently combine work in independent practice alongside working part-time as a Counsellor in the NHS.
 I am also a trained Supervisor for Counsellors/Psychotherapists and other professionals working in client facing environments.
-In addition, I deliver assertiveness training throughout Cambridgeshire, and have been a tutor on a local counselling course.
+In addition, I have delivered assertiveness training throughout Cambridgeshire, and been a tutor on a local counselling course.

 How I work

 People seek therapy for many different reasons.
 You might be feeling stuck in certain behaviours or thought patterns that you would like to move away from; you might be feeling overwhelmed by specific life events such as: